PireIre/ToDoList---Java/USER_MANUAL.md

 ## 4. Edit Menu

-Upon pressing (3) in Main Menu, user will be given following options:
+Upon pressing (3) in ToDoApp.Main Menu, user will be given following options:

 > Press (1) for removing items from the list
 > Press (2) for marking tasks as done
 > Press (3) for updating tasks

-* If 0 is pressed, user will go back to Main Menu
+* If 0 is pressed, user will go back to ToDoApp.Main Menu

 * If user presses (1), the following message will appear.